Click this link to see the original guide.

 So, with that in mind, I picked the brains of a number of high-level players in the Western EXVS scene.
 Through that fact-finding mission, I created a scaffolding for a curriculum, one specifically designed to not only teach a new player how to play, but give them a stepping stone path towards the true intentionality required to play the game at higher levels.

-I spearheaded a project with the aim of consolidating information on this specific game, taken from multiple sources in multiple languages, into a single document that would become the definitive English-language guide on how to play the game that has dominated Japanese arcades for over fifteen years.
-Taken from the foreword:
+From there, I organized a plan to take this information, elaborate and expand upon these concepts, and then draft a definitive guide that would achieve the goal of genuinely teaching players how to play, instead of just handing them snippets of do / don’t information.
+I was spearheading a project with the aim of consolidating an absolutely massive amount of information on this specific game, taken from multiple sources in multiple languages, into a single document that would become the definitive English-language guide on how to play a game that’s dominated Japanese arcades for over fifteen years.

 Once we had our written word, I realized that visual aids would be required.
 To that end, I designed multiple static graphic elements to serve those purposes.